robotology-legacy/wysiwyd/main/src/modules/reactiveLayer/README.md

 - `sensationManager`: a module containing a set of sensations, in the aim of modulating the  dynamics in `allostaticController`.
 For example, in the context of the proactive demo, there is a sensation which is active when there are unknown objects in the scene and which is connected to the `tagging` drive.

-# Why

-The former `reactiveLayer` module has become an unmanageable mess during the last year for a number of reasons.
-When Stéphane left SPECS, it let a clean reactive layer module.
-However it was limited to associate drives with speech sentences or face expressions.
-In the following integration meetings (Sheffield, VVV, BCBT), we needed something more general: associating any kind of behavior to a drive, and modulating those drives in a more complex way according to input sensations.
-This was done directly by adding more and more specific code to the `reactiveLayer` module file.
-Hence the mess ;)

-The new version separates the reactive layer in three modules, `sensationManager`, `allostaticController` and `behaviorManager`, allowing a better management of the code and an easy way to add new sensations, drives and behaviors using a common interface, and to configure them via config files .
-Moreover it fit with the original DAC pipeline for the reactive layer.